ProfYaffle88/project-art-portfolio/README.md

 ### **Testing Users Stories form (UX) Section**

 1. As a new user of this website, I want to quickly and easily view examples of this artist's work.
-    -  Navigation is clear and consistent from page-to-page.
-Artwork is prominently displayed throughout all pages.
+    -  Navigation is clear and consistent from page-to-page and across.
+Artwork is prominently displayed throughout the browsing experience.

  *Desktop,Laptop View*